dante-lafranchi/cse15l-lab-reports/lab-report-2-week-3.md

 > arr[3] = arr[4 - 3 - 1] = arr[0] = 8

-To fix this bug, I started my only iterating over half of the array length.
+To fix this bug, I started by only iterating over half of the array length.
 Then, I stored arr[i] in a temporary variable, changed the value of arr[i], and then changed the value of arr[arr.length - i - 1] to the temporary variable.
 This new method effectively starts at the beginning of the array and switches its value with the end of the array.
 Then it switches the second value in the array with the second to last value in the array.
 It does this until it reaches the middle, and has therefore finished reversing the array.

 The fixed method is:
 ```